run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/configuration/generate-report-through-the-panel-of-charts.md

 In all cases, there are several ways to view reports through four icons:

--   To generate a table with information, click on the icon ;
+-   To generate a table with information, click on the icon "table" ;

--   To display the chart options, click on the icon  and select the shape of the chart;
+-   To display the chart options, click on the icon "charts" and select the shape of the chart;

--   To generate a report in PDF, click on the icon ;
+-   To generate a report in PDF, click on the icon "download PDF document";

--   To generate a report in Excel, click on the icon .
+-   To generate a report in Excel, click on the icon "download document XLS" .

 Generate reports of incidents monitoring
 --------------------------------------------